-- For all event venues, develop occupancy limits and seating charts that follow local and state guidelines on event size and allow for social distancing at all events. - For all event venues, establish rules for traffic flow and congregational spaces (e.g. bathrooms, concession areas) that minimize risk of disease transmission while still meeting accessibility requirements. - For all venues, and for each event, establish a pre-event, intra-event, and post-event cleaning plan based on public health and CDC guidelines.
-Ensure that event scheduling allows for appropriate cleaning to take place between the conclusion of one event and the beginning of another. - For all major, high-occupancy events (e.g. Commencement, Homecoming) develop a plan that considers: - Moving events to Spring 2021 or Academic Year 2021-2022 when possible. - Breaking up singular event instances into multiple, smaller instances of that event. - Avoiding overlapping events that place stress on campus staffing, cleaning resources, and ability to maintain social distancing. - For "welcome to campus" events (e.g. orientation, movein day), develop a plan that considers: - Staggering arrival/move-in days and times to allow for smaller groups and lighter traffic flow. - A strategy coordinated with state and local public health authorities for testing students who are returning to campus from time recently spent out-of-state due to travel or residency. - Breaking up larger orientation events into multiple smaller events. - Allowing students to complete some items on their "welcome to campus" checklist virtually in order to reduce crowding on campus. - Accounting for any relevant quarantine and health check requirements when welcoming students and/or visitors to campus from outside Montana. - Establish decision criteria for hosting (or not hosting) non-college/university events. - Require all off-campus organizations scheduling noncollege/university events on campus to agree to updated terms and conditions requiring campus sanitation protocols. - Design in-person campus tours to include smaller groups that meet social distancing guidelines and restrictions on gathering size.
+- Generally, events and social gatherings should be discouraged.
+Social gatherings and extra-curricular events that do occur should be held outside if possible and kept to limited size.
+If event size or other considerations dictate, events and gatherings will be planned in collaboration with state and/or county public health officials. - For all event venues, develop occupancy limits and seating charts that follow local and state guidelines on event size and that allow for social distancing at all events. - For all event venues, establish rules for traffic flow and congregational spaces (e.g. bathrooms, concession areas) that minimize risk of disease transmission while still meeting accessibility requirements. - For all venues and for each event, establish a pre-event, intra-event, and post-event cleaning plan based on public health and CDC guidelines.
+Ensure that event scheduling allows for appropriate cleaning to take place between the conclusion of one event and the beginning of another. - For all major, high-occupancy events (e.g. Commencement, Homecoming), develop a plan that considers: - Moving events to the Academic Year 2021-2022 when possible. - Breaking up singular event instances into multiple, smaller instances of that event. - Avoiding overlapping events that place stress on campus staffing, cleaning resources, and ability to maintain social distancing. - For "welcome to campus" events (e.g. orientation, move-in day), develop a plan that considers: - Staggering arrival/move-in days and times to allow for smaller groups and lighter traffic flow. - A strategy coordinated with state and local public health authorities for testing students who are returning to campus from time recently spent out-ofstate due to travel or residency. - Breaking up larger orientation events into multiple smaller events. - Allowing students to complete some items on their "welcome to campus" checklist virtually in order to reduce crowding on campus. - Accounting for any relevant quarantine and health check requirements when welcoming students and/or visitors to campus from outside Montana. - Establish decision criteria for hosting (or not hosting) non-college/university events. - Require all off-campus organizations scheduling noncollege/university events on campus to agree to updated terms and conditions requiring campus sanitation protocols. - Design in-person campus tours to include smaller groups that meet social distancing guidelines and restrictions on size of gathering.

-- Consider greater use of online/virtual events, including instances when events are livestreamed to off-site audiences rather than hosted in front of on-site audiences. - Consider limiting the number of non-college/university events hosted on campus. - Consider contractual restrictions when planning for live streaming and/or online delivery of events. - Consider ticketing policies that require advance purchase and registration to better adhere to event capacity limits and to support public health efforts at contact tracing in event of exposure. - Consider in conjunction with campus health, campus risk management, and local health officials - the risk-reward balance in hosting events that will bring high numbers of attendees from out of state, or from known high-risk areas. - Consider using outdoor venues if they allow for better spacing and air flow. - Consider additional training and support for event staff to prepare them for health, safety, and audience management strategies. - Consider additional costs associated with sanitation requirements when contracting events for non-college/university entities. - Consider on-site messaging about health and safety at all events. - For events hosted by student organizations, consider a greater advisory and monitoring role for faculty/staff advisors.
+- Consider greater use of online/virtual events, including instances when events are livestreamed to off-site audiences rather than hosted in front of an on-site audience. - Consider limiting the number of non-college/university events hosted on campus. - Consider contractual restrictions when planning for live streaming and/or online delivery of events. - Consider ticketing policies that require advance purchase and registration to better adhere to event capacity limits and to support public health efforts at contact tracing in event of exposure. - Consider in conjunction with campus health, campus risk management, and local health officials - the risk-reward balance in hosting events that will bring high numbers of attendees from out of state or from known high-risk areas. - Consider using outdoor venues if they allow for better spacing and air flow. - Consider additional training and support for event staff to prepare them for health, safety, and audience management strategies. - Consider additional costs associated with sanitation requirements when contracting events for non-college/university entities. - Consider on-site messaging about health and safety at all events. - For events hosted by student organizations, consider a greater advisory and monitoring role for faculty/staff advisors.